-Message from the CEO, Executive Chairman Teys Australia
+Message from the Executive Chairman, Teys Australia

-I am pleased to present the Teys Australia 2020 Sustainability Report, which contains a summary of material economic, social and environmental performance of our operations against the Global Reporting Initiative (GRI) reporting criteria.
+I am pleased to present the Teys Australia 2021 Sustainability Report, which contains a summary of our operations' material economic, social and environmental performance against the Global Reporting Initiative (GRI) reporting criteria.

-Last year saw unprecedented challenges from drought and bushfire, which was followed by drought-breaking rain and then the COVID-19 pandemic.
-We continue to proactively manage a difficult trading environment and increased costs, driven by herd rebuilding and the impacts of COVID-19.
-We remain focused on keeping our people and customers safe, while growing and maintaining our long-term strategic partnerships and vertically integrated business model.
-Our forward planning and actions continue to position us well as we face current headwinds.
+The COVID-19 pandemic continued to provide challenges in 2021.
+The pandemic has had an impact on domestic operations, exports and shipping, as well as supply.
+We continue to proactively manage a difficult trading environment and increased costs, driven by herd rebuilding and the COVID-19 impacts.
+Our focus remains on keeping our people and customers safe while growing and maintaining our long-term strategic partnerships and vertically integrated business model.
+Our forward planning continues to position us well to face the current environment.

-We are investing heavily in sustainable business practices and are making good progress in our major sustainability focus areas:
+We continue to invest heavily in sustainable business practices and are making good progress in our major sustainability focus areas:

-- > The health, safety and wellbeing of our workforce, measured by various global standard safety metrics and innovative safety programs such as Workplace Health and Safety (WHS) LEADership Program and SMETA (Sedex Members Ethical Trade Audit) - Providing healthy, safe and affordable food to our customers, measured by our strong food safety and quality processes, and management of materials used in production to reduce costs - > Reducing our environmental impact, measured by water and energy use, greenhouse gas emissions and waste management - > Best practice animal welfare measured by internal and external audits against recognised global best practice standards.
+- > Thriving people and communities with the health, safety and wellbeing of our workforce measured by various global standard safety metrics and innovative safety programs such as Workplace Health and Safety (WHS) LEADership Program and SMETA (Sedex Members Ethical Trade Audit).
+Additionally, we continue our commitment to giving back to our local communities. - > Best practice animal welfare as measured by internal and external audits against recognised global best practice standards. - Collaborative environmental stewardship, as measured by water and energy use, greenhouse gas emissions and waste management - > Safe, healthy and affordable food, measured by our strong food safety and quality processes, and management of materials used in production to reduce costs.

-Our approach to safety remains our highest priority.
-We continue to work towards zero workplace-related injuries through a sharp focus on the safety of our people.
-Regardless of where our people work or what they do, we strive to create an environment where our employees, and their families, should feel confident that they will return home the way they arrive - SAFELY, because nothing we do is worth getting hurt for.
+Workplace safety remains our highest priority.

+We continuously work towards zero workplacerelated injuries through a sharp focus on the safety of our people.
+Regardless of where our people work or what they do, we strive to create an environment where our employees, and their families, should feel confident that they will return home the way they arrived - SAFELY.
+Nothing we do is worth getting hurt for.